Chalta/Zeitgeist/README.md

 4. Configure wifi settings.
 [Official Instructions](https://www.raspberrypi.org/documentation/configuration/wireless/)
 5. [Update and upgrade OS and software packages.](https://www.raspberrypi.org/documentation/configuration/wireless/) This will refresh the list of available packages, and upgrade installed packages to the latest versions.
 It will also update the kernel and the Raspberry Pi firmware to the latest stable versions.
   *  `sudo apt-get update && sudo apt-get dist-upgrade -y`
+  *  This could take a while.
+Make some tea while you wait.

 6. Install new software.
 (See [below](https://github.com/Chalta/Zeitgeist/blob/master/README.md#software-details) for descriptions of each package)
   * `sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter chromium xdotool tightvncserver watchdog`